Foreign travel advice

 • the full names, dates of birth, passport numbers and contact details of the parent or guardian

-If you bring a child to Portugal without a letter of authorisation, your entry may be delayed.
+If you bring a child to Portugal without a properly certified letter of authorisation, your entry will be delayed and may be refused.

 Teenagers aged 17 and under who travel alone, or with friends of the same age, and who are not being met, may be refused entry if they do not have a letter of authorisation.